vsamhita2028/code-editor/Readme.md

 6. Light Theme and Dark theme options

 ## Libraries Used
-###### I am wrapped around with <3
+##### I am wrapped around with <3

 1. Bootstrap
 2. React Ace
 3. React Icons

-If you were not able to vist me and have a conversation with me, it's okay.
+If you were not able to visit me and have a conversation with me, it's okay.
 Here are some photos mine:

 This is how I normally look.

 ![alt text](https://github.com/vsamhita2028/code-editor/blob/main/public/images/Light.png?raw=true)

-But you see, I can also look super cool also.
+But you see, I can also look super cool .

 ![alt text](https://github.com/vsamhita2028/code-editor/blob/main/public/images/Dark.png?raw=true)